 IT Job Market and US National Employment Data

-IT job market prospects are tied to overall US national employment -- Janco reports IT Job market with a gain in the IT Job Market size of 1,100 in the past three months
+IT job market prospects are tied to overall US national employment -- Janco reports IT Job market with decrease in the IT Job Market size by 1,300 in the past three months and and grew by 22,000in the last 12 months

-Over 4.19 Million individuals are employed as IT Pros in the US
+4.19 million individuals are employed as IT Pros in the US

-Hiring of IT Pros has recovered from the recent "Big tech" lay offs - see CIO and IT Management Newsletter
+Hiring of IT Pros has has slowed - see CIO and IT Management Newsletter

 IT Job Market and US National Employment Data - On a monthly basis - typically on the first Friday of the month - Janco publishes an analysis of the IT Job Market utilizing the BLS labor data and its proprietary data.
 See the latest press clipping go to Janco's Press Clippings and eJobDescription.com.